 Rapid growth and change across our region have exposed and exacerbated longstanding economic and racial inequities, threatening to undermine the broader benefits of economic growth as well as our region's quality of life.
-The vision and supporting goals, objectives and performance targets in this chapter aim to better integrate transportation and land use efforts to protect the region's economic prosperity, environmental quality, and quality of life and improve the lives of the people who call this region home.
+The vision and supporting goals, objectives and performance targets in this chapter aim to better integrate transportation and land use efforts to protect the region's economic prosperity, environmental quality and quality of life and improve the lives of the people who call this region home.

-To achieve our vision for the future, we must work together to address inequities as we build vibrant, walkable, bikeable, climate-friendly communities with affordable homes, provide safe, reliable, healthy and affordable transportation choices that reduce climate and other air pollution and address growing congestion, and protect critical natural areas and the irreplaceable farm and forest lands that surround the region.
+To achieve the region's vision for the future, everyone must work together to address inequities to build vibrant, walkable, bikeable, climate-friendly communities with affordable homes and safe, reliable, healthy and affordable transportation choices that reduce pollution, address growing congestion and protect critical natural areas that surround the region.

-Achievement of the plan's vision and goals will occur through partnerships, ongoing engagement and implementation of a variety of policies, strategies and actions at the local, regional, state and federal levels.
-The vision laid out in these pages, will take sustained, focused work from every partner in the region.
-The various jurisdictions in the region are expected to pursue policies, strategies and projects that contribute to achieving the regional vision and goals of the Regional Transportation Plan (RTP) to ensure an equitable, prosperous and sustainable future.
+Achievement of the plan's vision and goals will occur through ongoing partnerships, engagement and implementation of a variety of policies, strategies and actions at the local, regional, state and federal levels.
+The vision laid out in these pages will take sustained, focused work from every partner in the region.
+The various jurisdictions in the region are expected to pursue policies, strategies and projects that contribute to achieving the regional vision and goals of the RTP to ensure an equitable, prosperous and sustainable future.